-Plants that are packed together flower less, and only on the surfaces that get good sunlight.
-The more flowers you have, the more fruits your plants produce.
-Not to mention it makes harvesting without damaging the rest of the plant more difficult.
-And when there isn’t good air flow through the stems and leaves, you’re creating the perfect environment for disease to set in.
-If you live in a humid climate, it’s also impossible to apply fungicide to keep your plants healthy despite environmental conditions.
-You can forget keeping tomatoes free of disease caused by lots of rain, or heavy dew and chilly night air.
-Also note that with excellent air flow, you’ll find that tomatoes in container vegetable gardening are less prone to blight and leaf spot… because the leaves and soil surface can dry easily.
+When there isn’t good air flow through the stems and leaves, you’re creating the perfect environment for disease to set in.
+If you live in a humid climate, forget about keeping tomatoes free of disease caused by lots of rain, or heavy dew and chilly night air.
+With excellent air flow, you’ll find that tomatoes in containers are less prone to blight and leaf spot because the leaves and soil surface can dry easily.

 The Root Zone

-Lots of plants will live in a container that is much smaller than the space the root system would naturally occupy in the ground.
-But in doing so, it doesn’t allow the plant to reach full size.
+Many plants will survive in a container much smaller than the space the root system would have occupied in the ground.
+Still, the plant will never reach its full size.
 The less room the roots have, the closer to a bonsai specimen you’ll get.
 And a scrawny one at that.

-There will be less branching, and consequently, less flowering and fruits forming.
-And the fruits it produces will be smaller than the same plant grown where its roots can develop properly.
+There will be less branching, and consequently, less flowering and fruit.
+The fruits it does produce will be smaller than the same plant grown where its roots can develop properly.
 Sure, you can grow patio or cherry tomatoes in a tiny container, but will that give you a slicing tomato?
 You can’t make a BLT from itty bitty fruits!
-You need a slab.
-And what about harvesting enough tomatoes to provide food to become more self-sufficient?

 Fighting Drought with Containers

 Using containers with no drainage hole isn’t the solution.
 Too much water leads to issues like cracked tomatoes, not-so-hot chili peppers, suffocation, and root rot.